NatWeiss/RGP/README.md

 RapidGame Pro is a multi-platform game template which empowers developers to write games in **100% Javascript** while running native C++ code behind the scenes when possible.
 Knowledge of C++ is recommended, but not required.

 > As of the current release, RapidGame Pro is primarily geared for development on a Mac.
-If you know what you're doing, developing on Windows or Linux is possible.
-All the files are in place, though some customization may be necessary.
-Full support and documentation for Windows and Linux development is coming soon.
+Developing on Windows or Linux is a beta feature.
+Full support and documentation for Windows and Linux development is planned.

 Folder Structure
 ----------------

     RapidGamePro/
-        docs/ - Documentation folder.
-        docs.html - Documentation overview.
+        README.md - Documentation overview in markdown format. docs.html - Documentation overview ready for browser. prebuild - Executable script which prebuilds the static libraries. docs/ - Documentation folder.
         include/ - All the header files necessary to compile a native game client.
         LemonadeExchange/ - A complete example game.
-        lib/ - Contains the static libraries after they have been prebuilt. prebuild - Executable script which prebuils the static libraries.
-        README.md - Documentation overview in markdown format. src/ - Contains source files for the static libraries. template/ - Game template (do not modify, just use tools/create-project). art/ - Contains the sprites and sprite sheet.
+        lib/ - Contains the static libraries after they have been prebuilt. src/ - Contains source files for the static libraries. template/ - Game template (do not modify, just use tools/create-project). art/ - Contains the sprites and sprite sheet.